 When I arrived in Panama, I didn’t really know what to expect.
-I had a somewhat of a plan, however just like all my travels I like to show up and start exploring.
+I had somewhat of a plan, however, just like all my travels I like to show up and start exploring.
 I wanted to visit the entire country and that I did.
 (Well almost)

 I began in Panama City, in one of the most well-known hotels in Panama City Panama.
 From there I will take you to a journey to San Blas where we continue to find epic locations to shoot.

 Once we are done with San Blas, we head to Bocas Del Toro, where you can find more amazing photography locations, great food, and good vibes.

 Are you are looking for amazing skies for your images?
 Check out my vast library of EPIC sky overlays you can use to create award-winning photos.

 The gear I used for all my photos: Nikon D850 with a Nikon 14-24mm a Nikon 24-85mm a Nikon 70-200.
 A MeFOTO tripod is a must.
 I edit all my images with my Lightroom Presets download them and give them a try.

 2. The Amador Causeway.
 Take a beautiful drive on El Causeway De Amador to get stunning views of the skyline.
 I this is a 7 image panoramic shot with my favorite travel lens, the Nikon 24-85mm.
 I put them together in Adobe Lightroom.

 4. Panama Canal Miraflores Locks.
 The Panama Canal is a must when you visit Panama.
 I mean it is an architectural masterpiece, and there is lots of history here.
 Pro tip: Go an hour before they close, there are fewer crowds and epic sunsets.
 Lens used Nikon 24-85mm.
 From this particular spot, you can see the Caribbean Sea and the Pacific Ocean at the same time.